OXID-eSales/oxideshop-user-documentation/releases/releases-2019/oxid-eshop-612.rst

 Changes from the previous version of the OXID eShop component can be viewed in the Community Edition repository on GitHub: https://github.com/OXID-eSales/oxideshop_ce/compare/v6.2.1...v6.2.2.
 Switch to the :guilabel:`Files changed` tab to see the list of all changed files.

 ..
-Intern: oxbain, transL, Status:
+Intern: oxbain, Status: transL